alexmccreight/alex-hugosite/content/project/2023-05-10-DRE/index.md

 ```

 ```
-## [1] 5.140631
+## [1] 5.101151
 ```

-Now, we can run a similar analysis using inverse probability weighting.
-We originally create our propensitiy score model with the treatment variable as our outcome and include the interaction term between our two random variables (thus the model is properly specified).
-We then can calculate the expected IPW for the treatment yes group and the treatment no group, and take the different to find the expected average casual effect of around 5.
+Similarly, we can run an analysis using inverse probability weighting.
+I created a propensity score model with the treatment variable as the outcome and included the interaction term between the two random variables (thus, the model is properly specified).
+I then can calculate the expected IPW for the treatment yes group and the treatment no group and take the difference to find the expected average causal effect of around 5.

 ## Incorrectly Specifying our IPW Model